 Three: Healthy Communication

 Fighting fire with fire never helps and creates opponents out of the people whom we most love.
 This isn’t about being run over by intimidators, but it’s about being truthful to who you are.
 If the other person is willing to do the work as well, you can both be more vulnerable, which allows you to connect more deeply and to care about your impact on the other person.
-If you feel victimized or triggered, odds are you can suspect your inner nasty voice AND the primal brain.
+Also, if you feel victimized or triggered, odds are you can suspect your inner nasty voice AND the primal brain.

-Life is not black and white, life or death, good or bad.
+Finally, life is not black and white, life or death, good or bad.
 You as a person are certainly not good or bad, but when you are thrust into the primal brain, then everything looks more dangerous and dire.
 You judge yourself and others more harshly.
 If you can do work with all three of the above, you will experience dramatic results.

 * The End *